-Exercises Pair up with a classmate and do a role-play exercise in which one person tries to or person multitasks and interrupts.
-Then try it again while the listener practices act communication experiences compare?
+Exerc ises 1.
+Pair up with a classmate and do a role-play exercise in which one person tries to deliver a message while the other person multitasks and interrupts.
+Then try it again while the listener practices active listening.
+How do the two communication experiences compare?
 Discuss your findings.
-5 Select a news article and practice active reading by reading the article and summa your own words.
-Write a letter to the editor commenting on the article-you don' you wish.
-5 In a half-hour period of time, see if you can count how many times you are interruyour classmates. upted.
-Share and compare with 4.
-Business Communication for Success by University of Minnesota is licensed under Attribution-NonCommercial-ShareAlike 4.0 International License , except where of
+2. Select a news article and practice active reading by reading the article and summarizing each of its main points in your own words.
+Write a letter to the editor commenting on the article-you don't have to send it, but you may if you wish.
+3. In a half-hour period of time, see if you can count how many times you are interrupted.
+Share and compare with your classmates.
+4. Business Communication for Success by University of Minnesota is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.